john-cd/rust_howto/src/contributing/index.md

 Feel free to submit an issue or a {{i:pull request}} to the [repo][rust-howto-github]⮳.
 Draft pages are kept in [this folder][rust-howto-drafts]⮳.
 An informal (and very long) list of subjects we would like to cover is kept in the [topics of interest](topics_of_interest.md)⮳ page.

-Embedded examples should be ideally _runnable_ on the [Rust playground][rust-playground]⮳ or at least directly copy-pasteable into Rust code.
+Embedded examples should be ideally _runnable_ on the [Rust playground][rust-playground-website]⮳ or at least directly copy-pasteable into Rust code.

 This book's long-term goal is the coverage of the 'most commonly used' Rust crates, as defined by [`{{i:blessed.rs}}`][blessed-rs-website]⮳, the most downloaded libraries in [`{{i:crates.io}}`][crates.io]⮳, and 'high quality crates' per [`{{i:lib.rs}}`][lib-rs]⮳ [statistics][lib-rs-stats]⮳.
 Review [{{i:key crates}}](../key_crates.md) for topic ideas.